veeCan54/03-Route53DNSSECImplementation/README.md

 **DNSSec ensures 2 things, which are critical for security**.
 1. **Authenticity** of the record.
 It helps validate that the record returned is authentic for that domain.
 2. **Integrity** of the record.
 It ensures that the record has not been altered or tampered with.
 Without DNSSec, a bad actor could poison the DNS record which could result in the client being redirected to a malicious website.
-In an organization it could cause user traffic to be hijacked.
+In an organization it could cause user traffic to be hijacked.<br>
-DNSSec achieves this by a cryptographic signing process which the resolver/client can use to validate.
+DNSSec achieves this by a **cryptographic signing process** where it digitally signs the record using a key.
+The resolver/client can validate it to ensure the authenticity of the record.
 This process follows a chain of trust where the zone for that domain is trusted by the TLD zone which in turn is trusted by the Root Zone.
 The Root Zone is implicitly and universally trusted.
 The Root Key Signing ceremony happens at regular intervals where security officers perform the signing in an extremely secure, supervised and audited process.
 This ensures the security of the keys generated in the Root Zone which are used to digitally sign the keys of the TLDs which in turn sign the keys of the hosted zone.

 **Keys involved in DNSSec:**
 >Let's start from the individual hosted zone.